 Horror Hunger: Cannibalism is a mutation.
 Ordinary humans who eat human flesh too often sicken and die, but a subset have a natural hunger for human flesh and an ability to eat it without getting fatal rad poisoning (at least not as fast).
 Several organizations of cannibals exist who have either kicked the habit, tried to, or found a substitute.

-Human Resources: In Fallout 1, your character could discover through simple investigation that the meat used by Iguana Bob, the local fast food vendor, was secretly made out chopped up human cadavers.
+Human Resources: In Fallout 1, your character could discover through simple investigation that the meat used by Iguana Bob, the local fast food vendor, was actually chopped up human cadavers.
 If the player has high enough stats they can blackmail Bob.
 By Fallout 2, his great-grandson has built an entire franchise...

 Hyperactive Metabolism: Played straight, eating nets you a few HP.
 This can also be gained as a perk, it increases your vulnerability to poison and radiation, but increases the health you get back from food and medicine.
 Builds favoring the Survival skill over Medicine in New Vegas can actually heal gunshot wounds better by eating than by using stimpaks.
 There's even a drug ("Hydra") that can regrow broken limbs!